Component-Oriented-PHP/tutorials/basic/2-vanilla-router.md

 ---
-title: Creating a Vanilla PHP Router
+previous: 1-front-controller
+next: 3-composer
 ---

+# Creating a Vanilla PHP Router

 Now that you have your front controller in place, we are going to create a simple vanilla routing system to return different responses on different routes (/about, /contact, etc).